Gkrathor/Brain-Tumore/Readme.txt

 #This Project is Made with the help of Me & MyFriend.

-#This 6th SEM Project On Brain-Tumore using MATLAB.
+#This Mini Project On Brain-Tumore using MATLAB.